 - First check with your retreat organizer.
 Some leaders will have specific instructions about how they want to deal with mail.

 - If it is ok'd with your group organizer, use the camp's address and include the camper's name, camp name (example: New Heights Camp), AND THE DATE OF THE CAMP (Example: 8/1-8/4).

 - Please note that mail may be delayed.

 - Please do not send valuables in the mail.
 Lake Retreat is not responsible for mailed items that are lost, stolen or come after the dates of your camper's retreat.

 - If you suspect your child has left something at Lake Retreat, please email email@example.com and describe your item(s), what room your child stayed in, and your contact information.

 - If we find it, we will contact you.
-You can arrange a time to pick it up at our office or we can ship it to you for a $25 fee, plus postage.
+You can arrange a time to pick it up at our office or we can ship it to you for a $25 fee (plus the postage if over $5).